MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-spring-cloud-v0.md

 `boolean`.
 Required when `Action = Deploy || Action = Set Production`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Automatically select the deployment that's set as Staging at the time the task runs.

+If set to `true`, apply the task to whichever deployment is set as the staging deployment at time of execution.
+If omitted, the `DeploymentName` parameter must be set.

 <!-- :::editable-content-end::: -->
 <br>